Here’s how the Taliban takeover of Afghanistan could affect al-Qaeda and the Islamic State

 “We did that.”

+The Taliban has said it would not allow al-Qaeda or other terrorist groups to launch attacks from the country.
+But outside observers say the Taliban maintains ties to al-Qaeda.

 The Islamic State, a more extreme rival, also retains a presence in Afghanistan.
-The Taliban is likely to try to root it out, experts said — but ISIS, too, could benefit from a security vacuum as the Taliban tries to consolidate power.
+The Taliban is likely to try to root it out, experts said — but the Islamic State, too, could benefit from a security vacuum as the Taliban tries to consolidate power.

 Here’s where the Islamic State and al-Qaeda stand in Afghanistan.